One Planet Living is our vision of a world where we can live happily within the Earth’s resources, and a straightforward framework to achieve this.

 It's been proven to radically cut carbon emissions and achieve wider major environmental, economic and social benefits in $30bn of real estate, as well as towns and cities, large and small businesses, schools and universities.

 Bioregional’s CPD-certified training will equip you with the skills and knowledge to use One Planet Living to transform a project or organisation.

 We will introduce the ten One Planet Living principles that lie at the heart of Bioregional’s One Planet Living sustainability framework.
 Using compelling case studies, we take you through the experience of applying the principles to create a One Planet Action Plan, and explore the skills and approaches necessary to make change happen.

 The One Planet Living training deepened my understanding of the framework, supporting me to lead the process to refresh our sustainability strategy.Paul Tucker, Sustainability Manager at Northampton Partnership Homes

 Please note that all our training is currently conducted online via Zoom.
-It is led by a trainer and requires you to attend two three-hour sessions.
+It is led by a trainer and requires you to attend several sessions (more details below).
 You will need a webcam.

 We have three types of online training depending on your focus for using One Planet Living:

 Learn about One Planet Living – why it’s needed, how it works and how it transforms sustainability, as well as some of the key concepts behind it including systems thinking.

 Experience the One Planet Living journey for you and/or your client: from co-creating a One Planet Action Plan through to implementing your Plan, monitoring and reporting on progress, and driving culture change

 Become an effective ‘One Planet Living Integrator’ – developing hard and soft skills for implementing the One Planet Living principles as well and learning how to follow Bioregional’s recommended review and recognition process for demonstrating best practice.